Marie Baum

 Marie Baum (23 March 1874 – 8 August 1964), was a German politician of the German Democratic Party (DDP) and social activist.
 She was one of the first female members of the Weimar National Assembly.
 She was a pioneer within German welfare and workers security.
+From 1897 to 1899 Baum, who trained as a chemist, worked at the ETH Zürich, afterwards she moved to Berlin, where she started to engage in politics and social welfare in 1902.
+In 1919, representing the German Democratic Party, she was elected a member of the Weimar National Assembly for Schleswig-Holstein.